23andMe has added finer detail for customers with roots that trace back to Spain and Portugal.

 23andMe’s Ancestry Composition report is a living analysis that improves as we add new reference data.
 Underlying our Ancestry reports are powerful algorithms and analytical tools developed by 23andMe population geneticists and engineers to offer our customers more insights into their ancestral origins.

 Over the last few years, we’ve updated results for people with African Ancestry, Chinese ancestry, Indigenous American ancestry, and Latinx ancestry, for instance.
-Customers may already see evidence of recent ancestry from the Iberian Peninsula, but this update and these genetic groups represent improvements in accuracy.
+Customers may already see evidence of recent ancestry from the Iberian Peninsula.
+However, this update and these genetic groups represent improvements in accuracy.
 They are also more reflective of the distinct regional populations and customers’ ancestry.

 Regions in Spain and Portugal